awslabs/aws-lambda-redshift-loader/README.md

 1. Go to the AWS Lambda Console in the same region as your S3 bucket and Amazon Redshift cluster.
 2. Select Create a Lambda function and enter the name MyLambdaDBLoader (for example).
 3. Under Code entry type select Upload a zip file and upload the [AWSLambdaRedshiftLoader-2.0.0.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-2.0.0.zip) from the dist folder
 4. Use the default values of index.js for the filename and handler for the handler, and follow the wizard for creating the AWS Lambda Execution Role.
-We also recommend using the max timeout for the function, which in preview is 60 seconds.
+We also recommend using the max timeout for the function to accomodate long COPY times.

 Next, configure an event source, which delivers S3 events to your AWS Lambda function.